lm-sys/lm-sys.github.io/blog/2023-11-14-llm-decontaminator.md

 <img src="/images/blog/decontaminator/overview.png" style="display:block; margin:auto; max-width:100%; height:auto;">

-There are some subtle differences in rephrasing techniques because benchmark contamination takes on different forms.
-For text-based benchmarks, we rephrase test cases without altering their meanings, such as by rearranging word order or substituting with synonymous terms.
-For code-based benchmarks, we vary coding styles, naming conventions, and algorithms.

-In addition to modifying the word order, translating samples can also help models to achieve dramatically high scores.
-Prompts with identical meanings from different languages yield varied embeddings in most language models, so translating samples can evade standard embedding similarity search.
+The rephrasing technique can be applied to math and coding benchmarks as well, and translating test samples can also significantly enhance model performance.

-Trained on rephrased samples of MMLU, HumanEval and GSM-8k, Llama-2 13B achieved drastically high performance, on par with GPT-4's performance.
+Trained on rephrased samples of MMLU, HumanEval and GSM-8k, Llama-2 13B achieved drastically high scores, on par with GPT-4’s performance.
 Both n-gram overlap and embedding similarity search fail to detect them.

 ## **Stronger Detection Method: LLM Decontaminator**

-To catch Llama-Frank, we really need a detector-Carl.
-We propose a new contamination detection method "LLM decontaminator" to address the risk of possible contamination.
+To address the risk of possible contamination, we propose a new contamination detection method "LLM decontaminator".
 Our method can accurately remove a dataset's rephrased samples relative to a benchmark.

 This LLM decontaminator involves two steps: